THIRD-COUNTRY NATIONALS

 Form 1a

-5. resided in the Republic of Croatia on 8 October 1991 and is a beneficiary of a return or reconstruction or housing program, as evidenced by a certificate from the state administration body responsible for housing and found to have returned with the intention of living permanently in the Republic of Croatia, with the obligation to submit proof of impunity from the home country or the country in which he or she stayed for more than a year immediately before arriving in the Republic of Croatia
+6. has had the place of residence in the Republic of Croatia on 8 October 1991 and is a beneficiary of return, reconstruction or housing care programmes, as evidenced by a certificate issued by the competent government administration responsible for housing care and for whom it has been determined that they have returned with the intention of permanently residing in the Republic of Croatia, with the obligation to submit proof of non-conviction from the home country or the country where they resided for more than one year immediately before arriving to the Republic of Croatia.

-– whose one parent, at the time of the child’s birth, has an approved permanent residence or long-term residence in the Republic of Croatia, and the other parent is unknown, died, declared dead, deprived of parental care or completely or partially deprived of legal capacity in relation to parental care
+7. a minor living in the Republic of Croatia: a) one of whose parents, at the time of the child’s birth, had Croatian citizenship or has been granted permanent residence or long-term residence, subject to the consent of the other parent; b) one of whose parents, at the time of the child’s birth, had Croatian citizenship or has been granted permanent residence or long-term residence in the Republic of Croatia, while the other parent is unknown, deceased, declared deceased, deprived of parental care, or fully or partially deprived of legal capacity concerning parental care

 A highly qualified third-country national worker is required to apply for a residence and work permit at the diplomatic mission or consular office of the Republic of Croatia, or at the police administration / police station according to intended place of temporary residence on Form 4a.